CygnusXGithub/CharacterGen/README.md

 ## Features

-- **Intelligent Context Generation**: Uses a tag-based system for precise context placement
-- **Flexible Generation Order**: Customizable field generation sequence with dependency handling
 - **Character Management**:
   - Load and save character cards in JSON or PNG format
   - Edit generated outputs
   - Single field regeneration
   - Cascading regeneration for dependent fields
+- **Ease Of Use**:
+  - Field focus, a way to expand a field or multiple that you are working on to a much larger text area.
+  - Ability to generate/save multiple first messages with one as the main first message and the rest going into alternate greetings.
+  - Append generated message examples easily.
 - **Base Prompt System**:
   - Save and load different prompt sets
   - Conditional content based on user input
   - Context-aware field references
-- **Ease Of Use**:
-  - - Field focus, a way to expand a field or multiple that you are working on to a much larger text area.
+- **Intelligent Context Generation**: Uses a tag-based system for precise context placement
+- **Flexible Generation Order**: Customizable field generation sequence with dependency handling

   ## Base Prompt Tab
   ![BasePrompts](/images/basePrompt.png)